inappstory/android-sdk/docs/Migrations.md

 ## Migration

+### From 1.13.x
+`AppearanceManager.csListItemWidth()` now is deprecated. `AppearanceManager.csListItemRatio()` was added.
+Use this one (only with `AppearanceManager.csListItemHeight()`).
+Appearance for default favorite cell was changed (now it looks similarly with iOS InAppStory SDK) `AppearanceManager.csColumnCount()` was added.
+Use it only with csListItemRatio and only if you want grid (you still need to set font size properly)
+`AppearanceManager.csUGCListItemSimpleAppearance()` was added.
+[Here](docs/AppearanceManager.md#ugc-cell-simple-customization) is described its usage.

 ### From 1.11.x
 Now parameters from methods in IGetFavoriteListItem (bindFavoriteItem and setImages) can contains more than 4 elements (and count may be more than 4)